AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Examples:

 - `show-group-details 1` shows all the details of the group with index `1` in the last shown group list.

+### Marking attendance: `mark-attendance`
+Marks the attendance of the specified person in a given group for a particular week.

+Format: `mark-attendance P/NAME g/GROUP_NAME w/WEEK_NUMBER`
+- `NAME` is the name of the student.
+- `GROUP_NAME` is the name of the group.
+- `WEEK_NUMBER` must be a positive integer between 1 and 13 (inclusive).

+Example:
+- `mark-attendance P/Jensen Huang g/CS2103T T12 w/10` marks the attendance for Jensen Huang in CS2103T T12 for week 10.

+### Unmarking attendance: `unmark-attendance`
+Removes the attendance record of the specified person in a given group for a particular week.

+Format: `unmark-attendance P/NAME g/GROUP_NAME w/WEEK_NUMBER`
+- `NAME` is the name of the student.
+- `GROUP_NAME` is the name of the group.
+- `WEEK_NUMBER` must be a positive integer between 1 and 13 (inclusive).

+Example:
+- `unmark-attendance P/Jensen Huang g/CS2103T T12 w/10` unmarks the attendance for Jensen Huang in CS2103T T12 for week 10.

+### Showing attendance: `show-attendance`
+Displays the attendance record of the specified person in a given group.

+Format: `show-attendance P/NAME g/GROUP_NAME`
+- `NAME` is the name of the student.
+- `GROUP_NAME` is the name of the group.

+Example:
+- `show-attendance P/Jensen Huang g/CS2103T T12` displays the attendance for Jensen Huang in CS2103T T12.

+---

 ### Saving the data